Shunlauk/Cron_service/If_you_want_to_automate_your_file.md

 ### My script doesn't run

-- Make sure you're using the **full path** to both Python and your script.
+- Make sure you're using the **full path** to both the interpreter (if any) and your script — cron doesn't run with your normal shell's `PATH`.
 - Check that the cron service is running:

 ```bash